-Benbadis also contends that the misdiagnosis of epilepsy in patients with PNES is common.
-In fact, approximately 25% of people who have a previous diagnosis of epilepsy and are not responding to drug therapy are found to be misdiagnosed.
+Benbadis also contends that the misdiagnosis of epilepsy in people with PNES is common.
+In fact, at least 25% of people who have a previous diagnosis of epilepsy and are not responding to drug therapy are found to have been misdiagnosed.

 “Unfortunately, once the diagnosis of epilepsy is made, it is easily perpetuated without being questioned, which explains the usual diagnostic delay and cost associated with PNES,” he states.

 It is important to note that the diagnosis of PNES may be difficult initially for several reasons.